 4. Regular Weekly Meetings

 The circle meets weekly with the facilitator for 30 to 45 minutes.
 These meetings provide a structured opportunity to celebrate successes, identify challenges, brainstorm solutions, and reinforce the values of friendship, empathy, and inclusion.
-The facilitator guides the discussion, ensures everyone has a chance to speak, and helps the circle stay focused on their goals.
+The facilitator guides the discussion, ensures everyone has a chance to speak, and helps the circle stay focussed on their goals.

 Troubleshooting Common Challenges